Requirements, Costs, and Timelines for Employer-Sponsored Visas in Australia

 Timelines

 Processing times vary by stream and case complexity.
 Home Affairs offers a global processing times guide.
-For decision-ready applications the Temporary Residence Transition stream often processes more quickly than Direct Entry cases that require skill assessments and detailed checks.
+For decision-ready applications, the Temporary Residence Transition stream often processes more quickly than direct entry cases, which require skill assessments and detailed checks.

 The subclass 494 visa allows regional Australian employers to sponsor skilled workers to live and work in designated regional areas.
 The visa is provisional and provides a pathway to permanent residence after meeting work and residence requirements.
 This visa helps direct skilled workers to regional labour markets.